What is the immune system?

 How are cancer treatment vaccines designed to work?

-Cancer treatment vaccines are designed to treat cancers that have already developed.
+Cancer treatment vaccines are used to treat cancers that have already developed.
 They are intended to delay or stop cancer cell growth; to cause tumor shrinkage; to prevent cancer from coming back; or to eliminate cancer cells that have not been killed by other forms of treatment.

 Has the FDA approved any cancer treatment vaccines?